 Hardest Part of Paying Off Debt

 We’ve paid off many, many debts in the past.
 We’ve even cut up our credit cards.
 We just paid off SEVEN credit cards last month.
 We had a large windfall of money and decided to throw it all towards our snowball.
-According to Wikipedia, a debt snowball is a method of debt repayment in which the debtor lists each of his/her debts from smallest to largest (not including the mortgage), then devotes extra money each month to paying off the smallest debt first while making only minimum monthly payments on all of the other debts.
+A debt snowball is a method of debt repayment in which the debtor lists each of his/her debts from smallest to largest (not including the mortgage), then devotes extra money each month to paying off the smallest debt first while making only minimum monthly payments on all of the other debts.
 Basically, it’s listing your debts, smallest balance to highest balance and then paying as much as you can to the smallest balance until you’re able to eventually pay everything off (one at a time, adding to the snowball).

 Let me tell you what’s going to happen when you have a MASSIVE win at paying off credit card debt.
 Aaron and I paid off our credit cards and the following WEEK, we received four convenience checks.
 They each had different terms, so if we wanted to, all we had to do is write a check and we’d be right back in debt.